barabum0/ai-issue-action/README.md

 - **Automatic Issue Creation**: Creates issues when `@aiissue` is mentioned in PR comments
 - **AI-Powered Analysis**: Uses OpenAI GPT to intelligently analyze PR content and generate meaningful issue descriptions
-- **Smart Labeling**: Automatically assigns appropriate labels based on available repository labels
+- **Smart Labeling**: Automatically assigns appropriate labels and issue type based on available repository labels
 - **Assignee Management**: Preserves PR assignees when creating the issue
 - **PR Linking**: Automatically links the created issue to the PR with `Closes #XX`
 - **Docker Support**: Containerized action for consistent execution